-Some people call Kilimanjaro, “Everyman’s Everest,” because so far as big name mountain climbing goes, Kili is relatively tame.
+Some people call Kilimanjaro, “Everyman’s Everest.”
+As far as big name mountain climbing goes, Kili is relatively tame.
 It is a non-technical mountain, meaning that you do not need special skills and equipment like ropes and crampons.
 Uhuru peak, while high, still has 40-50% oxygen pressure so most folks can reach the peak without supplementary oxygen.

 BUT Kili is not to be underestimated.
 It is an extremely challenging trek of 45 miles one-way over extreme terrain, climbing from around 5000 feet to 19341 feet over the course of less than a week.
 Some of the gurus tell us that the surest way to get yourself screwed up on Kili is to underestimate it.